 The Turibus is also a good option for transportation.
 There is a stop just outside the museum.

-- Audio Guides: There are audio guides available to rent in Spanish, English and French.
-The cost is 75 pesos, and you will need to leave a photo I.D.
+- Audio guides: There are audio guides available to rent in Spanish, English, and French.

 - Restaurant: The Anthropology Museum has a good (not inexpensive) restaurant located on the ground floor, open 10 am to 6 pm.